-In 2020, as in previous years, the Vereniging met its objectives as defined in its Articles by holding shares in Aegon N.V. and exercising the rights attached to those shares, in particular its voting rights.
+In 2021, as in previous years, the Vereniging met its objectives as defined in its Articles by holding shares in Aegon N.V. and exercising the rights attaching to those shares, in particular its voting rights.

-In accordance with a resolution to that effect adopted by the Annual General Meeting of Members, the Vereniging exercised its voting rights at Aegon N.V.'s Annual General Meeting of Shareholders held on May 15, 2020.

-In April 2020, Aegon N.V. announced that it would not be paying a final dividend for 2019.
-Additionally, in August 2020, the company announced that it would reduce its interim dividend to EUR 0.06.
-In September 2020, Aegon N.V. paid an interim dividend of EUR 0.06 per common share and EUR 0.0015 per common share B for 2020.
-The Vereniging chose to receive these dividends partly in cash and partly in shares.
-A stock dividend was paid on 95,272,000 common shares.
+In accordance with a resolution to that effect adopted by the Annual General Meeting of Members, the Vereniging exercised its voting rights at Aegon N.V.'s Annual General Meeting of Shareholders held on June 3, 2021.
+Aegon N.V. paid a final dividend 2020 of EUR 0.06 per common share and EUR 0.0015 per common share B. In September 2021, Aegon N.V. paid an interim dividend of EUR 0.08 per common share and EUR 0.002 per common share B for 2021.
+The Vereniging chose to receive the dividends on common shares in shares.
+Dividends on common shares B were received in cash.